pminasandra/tracktorlive/Cassettes.md

                 server.dumpvideo(joinpath('ant-chunked', fname))
 ```

-### Record when two animals are close to each other:
+### Record when two animals are close to each other

 This cassette will record only when to animals are in close proximity.